 Are you planning your own trip to Lucerne?
 Consider taking a free Lucerne city walking tour!

 Why?
-Barcelona’s warmth and fun spirit was the perfect way to end a two week spring break trip in Europe.
+Barcelona’s warmth and fun spirit were the perfect way to end a two-week spring break trip in Europe.
 The city is so lively and beautiful, plus there wasn’t a single cloud in the sky while I was there!

 Favorite sight: My favorite sight is definitely Park Güell.
-Fun fact – you can get in to this sight for free if you go before or after the operating hours!
+Fun fact – you can get into this site for free if you go before or after the operating hours!